Est. 2008

 “No, I just need to be alone, please.”

 He left her, promising to check in later, and she sat on the floor of her room, staring at her walls, willing them to become familiar again.
 She looked at the WiFi Enabled Smart Fan on the torn paper.
 Her father would buy a bag of horse turds if it were WiFi Enabled.
-She could imagine him unwrapping it so clearly, vaulting his eyebrows and going “Hot dog!“ like he did fifty times a day.
-He probably told himself it was ironic once, a harmless little affectation, and then it just stuck to him, caught in the gunk of some unexamined lack.
+She could imagine him unwrapping it so clearly, vaulting his eyebrows and going “Hot dog!” like someone pulled his string.
+He probably told himself it was ironic once, a cute little affectation, and then it just stuck to him, caught in the gunk of some unexamined lack.
 He wanted to be a cowboy so badly.
-On a more elementary level, what he wanted was to be masculine, to seem competent.
-This perspective, which hadn’t occurred to her before, seemed wholly obvious now.
+More deeply, what he wanted was to be masculine, competent, or worse, to seem that way.
+This perspective, which had never occurred to Maggie before, was obvious to her in this mood.
 His theory about the lake didn’t make any sense with the island there, but he kept repeating it as if he were an expert.
-They’d only caught one fish on their ice fishing trip, even with his little sonar fish finder, and that one had practically aimed for them.
-His WiFi gadgets only worked half the time, forcing him constantly to locate and reset them, more than negating their supposed value.
-She wondered if she had any blind spots so nakedly embarrassing as her father’s pretensions, or as Jacob’s cringe-inducing karaoke accent.
+They’d only caught one fish on their ice fishing trip, even with his little sonar fish finder.
+His WiFi gadgets only worked half the time, forcing him constantly to locate and reset them, negating their convenience and then some.
+Maggie wondered if she herself had any blind spots so naked, so embarrassing as her father’s pretensions, or as Jacob’s karaoke accent.
 Was there anything so repellant as a clear glimpse of how someone wants to be seen?
 She tasted bile and kicked at the box, wanting nothing to do with it.
 It slid on its cellophane across the carpet and over to her nightstand, where she kept, pressed and framed, the rose Jacob had given her.
-The flower, for which a receipt lay smothered in a landfill somewhere, hung in its frame, inert, charmless and flat.
+The flower, for which a receipt lay smothered in a landfill somewhere, hung in its frame, charmless and flat.

 Her parents returned with Maury a few hours later.
 They had been at the mall, and Maury had met Santa Claus, as he felt compelled to remind her every five minutes for the rest of the evening.

 “Maggie!
 Did you know that…I was with Samta?”
 His speech was punctuated with the hypnotized pauses of a young child whose entire world is refreshing every few seconds, thoughts trailing behind his undirected attention.
 The skin around his lips was dyed in an unpleasant red ring because he could not stop licking it in the dry winter air, and possibly also with juice—Maury’s refined palate favored vintages with strong notes of blue number 1 and red number 40.
 Using this afflicted mouth, he had asked Santa for some child-friendly handheld game he had played at the store, which Maggie knew he’d be getting.
 She tried to remember what it was like to be young enough to believe elves made video games.
-What a privilege, she thought, to live so obliviously, snuggled in artifice, insulated from the pale reality of things.
+What a privilege, she thought, to be oblivious Maury!
+Snuggled in artifice, insulated.
 Maury was high on Christmas, bouncing between rooms and bellowing nonsense renditions of the holiday anthems that had begun assaulting the soundscape the day after Thanksgiving.
 He was particularly fond of butchering “My Favorite Things,” from The Sound of Music—“raindrops and raindrops and biscuits and kittens,” went the Maury version—until Maggie reminded him it wasn’t even a Christmas song.
 “Oh,” he had replied, pensively, and quietly removed it from his rotation.

 Jacob texted several times in the hours after Maggie had dismissed him, asking if she was feeling better, then changing the subject to some movie he was watching, then asking again if he had done something wrong.
 Maggie, who’d had no appetite for dinner and was feeling worse by the hour, couldn’t summon the motivation to respond.
 Part of her wanted to, felt guilty for leaving him to fret in the silence of which he was so afraid, but she had nothing comforting to say, and she could not imagine a single thought Jacob could offer that she would want to hear just now.
-She felt that a window had closed.
-Maggie didn’t want to give a bout of moodiness more influence than it was due, but this conclusion really did feel like her own—more like fresh, dismal insight than a grumpy caprice.
+She felt—although she tried not to—that a window had closed.
+Maggie didn’t want to give a bout of moodiness more influence than it was due, but this conclusion really did feel like her own—more like fresh, dismal insight than the product of a mood.
 Something had changed between them, and she was suddenly certain that the perfect moment they had both been waiting for would not come.

 Maggie splayed across the couch in the living room and avoided thoughts of Jacob by scrolling through videos on her phone for a while.
-After her father put Maury to bed, he came downstairs to watch TV, using his phone to turn it on via WiFi and beaming at the convenience of it.
-It was a brand new 4K television, but he hadn’t been able to turn off the unwanted “frame blending” setting, which came enabled by default and made even the most familiar and lavish backgrounds appear manifestly like sets, the characters like actors.
-The image was at once too sharp and too blurry, the visual equivalent of a sterile stairwell echo.
+After her father put Maury to bed, he came downstairs to watch TV, using his phone to turn it on via WiFi and beaming.
+It was a brand new 4K television, but he hadn’t been able to turn off the unwanted “frame blending” setting.
+This dread “feature” came enabled by default; it was meant smooth out motion.
+Instead, it made even the most familiar images appear manifestly like sets, all scenes like actors in a room.
+The image was at once too sharp and too blurry.
 Maggie’s brief research revealed that the internet called it “the soap opera effect.”
 The Muppet Christmas Carol was airing, which, thanks to the feature in question, starred a lifeless idol of green felt with the voice of Kermit the Frog.
 Her father seemed not to notice the difference or, more likely, was pretending not to because he couldn’t fix it.

 At the top of the stairs, side-stepping the Loud Spot, she nudged open Maury’s door.
 He was out cold, wet hand to his wind-chapped lips, a shallow procession of snot crusting between them.
 There dawned a faint, sour scent that was likely urine—Maury had been toilet trained for nearly a year, but his subconscious had not yet caught up.
 The room was a mess, strewn with toys and gadgets soon to be abandoned in favor of the spoils of the holiday.

-In the bathroom, Maggie began to brush her teeth, studying her reflection and the new, slightly sickly quality of her skin against the backdrop of ugly pink tile, until a quick rattle from beside the sink pulled her attention down to her phone.
+In the bathroom, Maggie began to brush her teeth, studying her reflection and the slightly sickly quality of her skin against the backdrop of ugly pink tile, until a quick rattle from beside the sink pulled her attention down to her phone.
 The screen showed a preview of a message: Jacob had sent a heart and a rose.
-She thought of the lakeside kiss they had shared, the sensory rapture of it, and then of the insipid kiss today, and she felt a dam give—a spasm of desperation that had been swelling under resolute denial since the nuthatch had called her awake.
+She thought of the lakeside kiss they had shared, the sensory rapture of it, and then of the insipid kiss today, and she felt a dam give—a spasm of desperation that had been swelling against denial since the bird had called her awake.
 She had broken something.
 She was—injured, or impaired in some irreparable, nightmare way.
 Her cereal tasted like wood pulp, her brother’s piss was the first thing she remembered smelling all day, and there was some worse yet wound, scarring even now, inside her head.
 Whichever cerebral flap directed things that were familiar, understood, predictable—things that met expectations—down to their places within her heart had been paralyzed.
-Naturally these things were capable of arousing disgust or contempt, but at least as often should have produced fondness and warmth, yet Maggie couldn’t summon those feelings.
+Of course these things, familiar things, were capable of arousing disgust or contempt, but at least as often should produce fondness, warmth!
+Maggie couldn’t summon those feelings.
 Jacob’s tick, today, had been like the ceaseless drip of a water torture on her forehead.
-Contemplating his transparent notions of romance, and her father’s of mastery, had nauseated her.
-The more clearly she understood things, without apparent exception, the more horrible they seemed.
+His transparent notions of romance, and her father’s of mastery, had nauseated her.
+The more clearly she understood things, the more horrible they seemed.

-She prospected her imagination, searching for the glint of something nice, of anything nice—Bright copper kettles and warm woolen mittens.
-She found no inspiration, but did that really support such an insane conclusion as now presented itself?
+She searched her imagination for the glint of something nice, of anything nice—Bright copper kettles and warm woolen mittens.
+She found no inspiration, but—did that really support such an extreme conclusion as the one she now considered?
 Wasn’t she being a bit paranoid?
 Maggie spat, then, and realized that she had not tasted the toothpaste.
 She went back to the tube and squeezed a thick link onto her brush, thrusting it into her mouth as if it were food.
 It could have been tempera paint.
 She added Maury’s bubble gum paste, smeared it along her gums and tongue.
 It sat in her mouth like ointment.
 She set down her toothbrush, opened the medicine cabinet, grabbed the child-strength grape cough syrup, and poured a capful of sweetened purple concentrate into the flooded basin of her jaw, unsure of whether she wanted to test its flavor or—desperately, childishly—its medicine.
-It was bitter and soaplike, the normally cloying fruity notes absent or silent.
+It was bitter and soaplike, cloying fruity notes absent or silent.
 The confirmation of this, the most concrete wrongness, made all of it hideously real to her.
 There was a film—over her mouth, her insides, all of her, and it constricted her tightly now.
-At the same time, she felt that there was no film, that a layer had instead been peeled off, roughly and completely, leaving her somehow both nerveless and utterly susceptible to the most dreadful sensations.
+At the same time, she felt that, no—a layer had instead been peeled off, roughly and completely, leaving her somehow both nerveless and utterly susceptible to the most dreadful sensations.
 She had been a girl in love last night, and now she felt like a piece of driftwood, leached and impotent.
 Everything was so wrong.
 Maggie began to cry.

 Am I being punished? she wondered, wildly.
 I could go back.
 Oh, please, please, I’ll go back!
 She could return to the frozen lake.
 She could scoop more water into that little cavity, and maybe it would freeze into a smooth surface again with time!
 But it hadn’t been water, really, had it?
 Now, as she inspected the memory of the pools, there rose a ringing, with undertones like plucked rubber bands, and something else: in her mind’s ear, unbidden, a pink tile spoke to her from the wall, right near an outlet.